What’s Cardiac Arrest? Understanding Symptoms, Causes, and Care

 Define Cardiac Arrest: A Critical Medical Emergency

-Cardiac failure is a sudden and alarming event, often raising the question of what's cardiac arrest, which is marked by the immediate cessation of heart activity, halting blood flow.
-This unexpected condition often leads to the question, 'what's cardiac arrest?' as it arises from an electrical malfunction within the heart, hindering its ability to pump blood effectively.
-In such moments, when a person loses awareness and stops breathing, it raises the question of what's cardiac arrest, highlighting the gravity of the situation and the urgent need for medical assistance.
+[Cardiac failure](https://amavita.health/services-1) is a sudden and alarming event, often raising the question of [what's cardiac arrest](https://cdc.gov/heart-disease/about/cardiac-arrest.html), which is marked by the cessation of heart function, halting blood flow.
+This unexpected condition often leads to the question, "what causes cardiac arrest?" as it arises from an electrical malfunction within the heart, hindering its ability to pump blood effectively.
+In such moments, when a person loses awareness and stops breathing, it raises the question of what's cardiac arrest, highlighting the gravity of the situation and the need for immediate action.

-Without prompt care, such as cardiopulmonary resuscitation (CPR) and defibrillation, the risk of death in situations where someone experiences what's cardiac arrest significantly increases.
+Without prompt care, such as CPR and defibrillation, the risk of cardiac arrest significantly increases.
 For every passing minute without action, the likelihood of recovery diminishes by approximately 10%.
 In the United States, over 356,000 out-of-hospital heart failures occur each year, with nearly 90% resulting in fatalities.
 Recent statistics reveal that the survival rate to hospital discharge after an out-of-hospital heart incident stands at around 10%.
-This stark reality highlights the critical importance of swift action.
+This stark reality highlights the importance of timely intervention.

 This flowchart guides you through the critical actions to take if someone is experiencing cardiac arrest.
 Follow the arrows to understand what to do at each step; timely actions can save a life.